Please review this important notice regarding national COVID-19 test delays, available by clicking here.

 WHEN WOULD I GET AN ANTIBODY TEST VS. A PCR TEST?

-You should get an antibody test to check if you’ve been previously exposed to COVID-19.
+You should get an antibody test to check if you’ve been previously exposed or believe you’ve been exposed to COVID-19 and want to see if you have developed antibodies.

 You should get a PCR test if you have symptoms of COVID-19, are a healthcare worker, or you live or work in a place where people reside, meet, or gather in close proximity.
 This can include homeless shelters, assisted living facilities, group homes, prisons, detention centers, schools, and workplaces.
 A PCR test may also be helpful if you currently have symptoms of COVID-19 or want to check if you have the virus and can pass it on to others.